Powers Family Biographies

 A coloratura soprano who performed under the name of Marian Wright Powers, "Mame" as she was known to her family, had a varied repertoire including classical, opera, folk, and popular songs, and performed special programs on seasonal or special subject themes (ie. Native American, women composers, etc.).
 Her favorite recital program was a series of Civil War-era songs her mother taught her.
 It was performed in a re-created Civil War ballgown and accessorized with period accessories handed down through her family.

-In addition to her musical talents, Mrs. Powers was an active club woman (PEO Sisterhood, Daughters of the American Revolution, Junior Shakespeare, church societies, and other clubs) as well as an avid gardener and expert needlewoman.
+In addition to her musical talents, Mrs. Powers was an active club woman (PEO, Daughters of the American Revolution, Junior Shakespeare, church societies, and other clubs).
+She also was an avid gardener and expert needlewoman.
 She died in 1969 and is buried with her husband in Park Cemetery, not far from the museum.

 In 1997, Mrs. Powers' journal was included in a collection of documents and writings by Missouri women and collected by Carla Waal and Barbara Oliver Korner.
 The book, entitled Hardship and Hope: Missouri Women Writing about Their Lives, 1820-1920, is available at local libraries and can be consulted at the Powers Museum Reference Library.